GuildCrafts/web-development-js/_goals/93-Build_Your_Own_Bootstrap.md

 - [ ] Demo page for stylized components is published as a [GitHub Pages site](https://pages.github.com/)
 - [ ] Site includes instructions for how to include and use your framework

-## Quality Rubric

-**Good code style**
-- HTML and CSS files are well formatted with proper spacing and indentation.
-[50 points]
-- Descriptive, well-named functions, variables, files, CSS classes, etc. [50 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[25 points]
-- All features are added via pull requests.
-[25 points]
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 ## Resources